pdmkdz/Dash_Board/README.md

 # DASHBOARD

 This is an example of a dashboard created to analyze the data of oil and gas wells in the Permain Basin.
+To play the dashboard go into the Dashboard2dim folder and run the .bat file.

 ## Data Set